Wellness: 6 tips for taking care of yourself during this stressful time

 Right now many of us are juggling working in a new environment, becoming a teacher for our kids, caring for our family full time and dealing with the anxiety that comes from living in the middle of a pandemic.
 We’re all feeling pretty stressed.
 Self-care is crucial for managing these negative emotions and being resilient.

-Here are six tips to help you get through this:
+Here are six tips based on the science of learning to help you get through this:

 1. Look after your physical and mental well-being